handmade success

 All sellers on Faire must follow the pricing policy: wholesale prices must be the same or lower on Faire as on other places you sell your products, and retail prices must be the same or lower on Faire as elsewhere.
 This makes sure retailers on Faire can always find competitive prices.

-If you sell in different currencies, prices can differ — but the same rule applies: they need to be the same or lower than on your other sales channels in the same currency.
+If you sell in different currencies, prices can differ, but the same rule applies.
+They need to be the same or lower than on your other sales channels in the same currency.

 Faire does check pricing periodically and will reach out if your prices are higher on Faire than elsewhere.
 If you don’t adjust, your products can be suspended from the platform.